AhmedYousriSobhi/aCupOfTea/fields/systemAdministration/Q&A.md

 The concept of everything being a file is one of the core principles of Linux, and it makes the operating system very powerful and flexible.

-## which file contains the configuration for the rsyslogd daemon?
+## Which file contains the configuration for the rsyslogd daemon?
 The configuration file for the rsyslogd daemon is **/etc/rsyslog.conf**.
 This file contains the rules that rsyslogd uses to filter and log messages.

 ### What is Rsyslogd?